elasticio/api-docs/source/includes/_users.md

 last_name | yes | The user's last name
-email | yes | The user's email password | yes | The user's password company | no | The user's company callback | no | Callback Url to call the result with
+email | yes | The user's email password | yes | The user's password organizations | yes | An array of organizations to join company | no | The user's company callback | no | Callback Url to call the result with